 - Most insurance companies cover the cost of the injections

 - The risks and side effects are minimal

 - It is only a temporary solution, your cartilage will not regenerate

 - You are only putting off the inevitable, TKR

-In this article, I hope that you learned what hyaluronic acid injections are.
+In this article, I hope that you learned what hyaluronic acid injections (also called knee gel injections) are.
 I shared my personal experience as well as the experience of several friends.